-- (4) For the purposes of subsection (3)(b) only, a person does not contravene subsection (2)(c) if, as at the time of the contravention referred to in paragraph (2)(c), the person had taken reasonable steps to prevent a contravention of the same or a similar character. - (5) For the purposes of subsection (4), in determining whether a person took reasonable steps to prevent a contravention of the same or a similar character, a court may have regard to all relevant matters, including the following: - (a) the size and resources of the person; - (b) the extent to which the person had the ability to influence or control the contravening person's conduct in relation to the contravention referred to in paragraph (2)(c) or a contravention of the same or a similar character; - (c) any action the person took directed towards ensuring that the contravening person had a reasonable knowledge and understanding of the requirements under this Act; - (d) the person's arrangements (if any) for assessing the contravening person's compliance with this Act; - (e) the person's arrangements (if any) for receiving and addressing possible complaints about alleged underpayments or other alleged contraventions of this Act - (f) the extent to which the person's arrangements (whether legal or otherwise) with the contravening person encourage or require the contravening person to comply with this Act or any other workplace law.
+- (4) For the purposes of paragraph 3(b), a person will not be taken to be reasonably expected to have known that the contravention, or a contravention of the same or a similar character would or was likely to occur if, as at the time of the contravention, the person had taken reasonable steps to prevent a contravention of the same or a similar character. - (5) For the purposes of subsection (4), in determining whether a person took reasonable steps to prevent a contravention of the same or a similar character, a court may have regard to all relevant matters, including the following: - (a) the size and resources of the person; - (b) the extent to which the person had the ability to influence or control the contravening person's conduct in relation to the contravention or a contravention of the same or a similar character; - (c) any action the person took directed towards ensuring that the contravening person had a reasonable knowledge and understanding of the requirements under this Act; - (d) the person's arrangements (if any) for assessing the contravening person's compliance with this Act; - (e) the person's arrangements (if any) for receiving and addressing possible complaints about alleged underpayments or other alleged contraventions of this Act; - (f) the extent to which the person's arrangements (whether legal or otherwise) with the contravening person encourage or require the contravening person to comply with this Act or any other workplace law.

-See Recommendation Six for background.
+See Recommendation 11 for background.

-Insert new 550A Drimary duty of care section Primary duty of care (1) A person conducting a business or undertaking must ensure, so far as is reasonably practicable, compliance with this Act in respect of: (a) workers engaged, or caused to be engaged by the person; and (b) workers whose activities in carrying out work are influenced or directed by the person, while the workers are at work in the business or undertaking.
+Insert new 550A Primary duty of care section (1) A person conducting a business or undertaking must ensure, so far as is reasonably practicable, compliance with this Act in respect of: (a) workers engaged, or caused to be engaged by the person; and (b) workers whose activities in carrying out work are influenced or directed by the person, while the workers are at work in the business or undertaking.
 (2) A person conducting a business or undertaking must ensure, so far as is reasonably practicable, that compliance with this Act in respect of other persons is not put at risk from work carried out as part of the conduct of the business or undertaking.
-(3) Without limiting subsections (1) and (2), a person conducting a business or undertaking must ensure, so far as is reasonably practicable: [insert any further specific requirements here] Meaning of worker (1) A person is a worker if the person carries out work in any capacity for a person conducting a business or undertaking, including work as: (a) an employee; or (b) a contractor or subcontractor; or (c) an employee of a contractor or subcontractor; or (d) an employee of a labour hire company who has been assigned to work in the person's business or undertaking; or (e) an outworker; or (f) an apprentice or trainee; or (g) a student gaining work experience; or (h) a volunteer; or (i) a person of a prescribed class.
-What is reasonably practicable What is reasonably practicable What is reasonably practicable in ensuring compliance In this Act, reasonably practicable, in relation to a duty to ensure compliance with this Act, means that which is, or was at a particular time, reasonably able to be done in relation to ensuring compliance, taking into account and weighing up all relevant matters including: (a) the likelihood of the risk concerned occurring; and
+(3) Without limiting subsections (1) and (2), a person conducting a business or undertaking must ensure, so far as is reasonably practicable: - [insert any further specific requirements here] Meaning of worker (1) A person is a worker if the person carries out work in any capacity for a person conducting a business or undertaking, including work as: (a) an employee; or (b) a contractor or subcontractor; or (c) an employee of a contractor or subcontractor; or (d) an employee of a labour hire company who has been assigned to work in the person's business or undertaking; or (e) an outworker; or (f) an apprentice or trainee; or (g) a student gaining work experience; or (h) a volunteer; or (i) a person of a prescribed class.
+What is reasonably practicable What is reasonably practicable What is reasonably practicable in ensuring compliance In this Act, reasonably practicable , in relation to a duty to ensure compliance with this Act, means that which is, or was at a particular time, reasonably able to be done in relation to ensuring compliance, taking into account and weighing up all relevant matters including: (a) the likelihood of the risk concerned occurring; and